danivalle27/BTP_EXP_BR/exercises/ex0/README.md

 ## Summary

 Now you are already logged into SAP Cloud ALM.
-You can now continue to [Exercise 1 - Creating an automated test case from SAP Cloud ALM](../ex1/README.md)
+You can now continue to [Exercise 1 - Create an automated test case with TTA from SAP Cloud ALM](../ex1/README.md)